-Students are required to adhere to the policies regarding final examinations as published in the Enrollment and Student Academic Information bulletin, which can be found on the Student Central on Union website.
+Students are required to adhere to the policies regarding final examinations as published in the Schedule of Classes.

 Illness is usually the only acceptable excuse for absence from class.
 Other absences must be explained to the satisfaction of the instructor, who will decide whether omitted work may be made up.

 No course may be added by an undergraduate student after the first week of a semester or a summer session unless the instructor of the course approves and the request is approved by both the chairperson of the department in which the course is offered and the dean.

 Requests for a change of grade must be made no later than the last day of classes of the next regular semester.

 Indiana University, in compliance with the General Education Provisions Act, Section 438, titled Family Educational Rights and Privacy Act, and the university's Policy on Access to Institutional Data, provides that all student records are confidential and available only to eligible employees of the university for use in the conduct of university business (as determined by data stewards), the student and the parents, if the student is under 21 and dependent as defined by IRS standards.
 Students may review their records upon request and may ask for deletions or corrections of the record in a hearing process described in detail in the Code of Student Rights, Responsibilities, and Conduct, distributed at fall registration or available at the Office of Student Ethics, Assistant Dean of Students Annex.